 Close by on Sackville Street is The Thompsons Arms which boasts an array of classic cocktails with moody lighting, lounge seating and events.

-Across the village many other tastes are catered for with gay bars such as: Churchills on Chorlton Street, Centre Stage which is halfway down Bloom Street, and back on Sackville Street where you'll find EVA & Lounge by EVA.
+Across the village many other tastes are catered for with gay bars such as: Iconic Bar on Richmond Street with their quizzes, cabaret, DJs, and occasional food and nibbles; The Church on Chorlton Street bringing you weekly drag entertainment cocktails and DJs; Centre Stage which is halfway down Bloom Street serving up lots of Camp Cabaret and Nostalgic Tunes; and back on Sackville Street where you'll find EVA & Lounge, with drag, karaoke and late-night DJs.

 For all your shopping needs there's Clone Zone which opened its first shop right here!
 For something even more steamy don't forget to check out the Basement Sauna in Tarriff Street, it's just a short distance away.